MatthieuMichon/advent-of-code/2020/day-23/README.md

     following_cups = list(cups)[1:3]
     answer = int(following_cups[0]) * int(following_cups[1])
     return answer
 ```

 # Summary

 * Input handling: simple and happy with the implementation.
 * Part one
     * Iterative computation: simple but many type changes between `list` and `deque`, leaving room for improvement.
     * Puzzle value computation: simple and happy with the implementation.
+* Part two
+    * Though nut to crack.
+Had to look around for alternate methods and saw some implementations using a mapping.
+Thought it would be interesting to do using a simple list instead.

 [d23-challenge]: https://adventofcode.com/2020/day/23
 [py-list]: https://docs.python.org/3/library/stdtypes.html?highlight=list#list